News

 Allergens themselves are really just a kind of enzyme, called an antigenic protein.

-Scientists don’t know what it is about the structure of these proteins that causes such alarm in some people's immune systems.
+Scientists don’t know what it is about the structure of these proteins that cause such alarm in some people's immune systems.

 They don’t resemble viruses or bacteria, but the immune system still treats them like a threat.